• Skip to primary navigation

 The tools you need to cook pancit are pretty basic too.

 We like using a wok to cook pancit, but a large, deep skillet will also work.
-It also helps to have a mandoline or a food processor for all that chopping.

-How to make
+How to cook pancit canton

-2 GARLIC AND ONIONS.
 Add more oil to the pan and sauté garlic and onions until the onions are soft and translucent.

-5 CHORIZO.
+Add in the chicken, stir and cook until lightly browned.
+Add fish balls and cook for 2 minutes.
 Add chorizo or Chinese sausage and cook for a minute more.
 Be careful not to overcook or burn the meats.
 Lower the heat if necessary.

-6 CHICKEN BROTH.
 Pour chicken broth and season with soy sauce, oyster sauce, salt and pepper.
 Stir then allow the mixture to boil.

-7 CANTON NOODLES.
 Carefully add the canton noodles and stir until it absorbs all the liquid.

-9 COOKED VEGETABLES.
+Stir in black fungus.
 Add back your cooked vegetables, half of your green onions and sesame oil.
 Stir until combined.
+Sprinkle the rest of your green onions before serving.
+Best served warm.

-Expert tips
+Expert cooking tips

+Easy, right?
 Here are some cooking tips to make the best pancit canton every time:

-• Mis en place.
+• Mise en place.
 Don’t get intimidated by the list of ingredients.
-The key to this pancit canton recipe is mis en place, which is a fancy French term for having all your ingredients measured, chopped, sliced, minced, etc. before you start cooking.
+The key to this pancit canton recipe is mise en place, which is a fancy French term for having all your ingredients measured, chopped, sliced, minced, etc. before you start cooking.
 Set out the pans you’re going to use, the measuring cups or spoons you need.
 Once you have everything ready, cooking will be a breeze.

 • Saucy noodles.
 You want your canton noodles to absorb all the liquid and be covered in sauce.
 So once you add them into your wok or pan, make sure to stir and toss them thoroughly.